Building From Source§

 # apt install libperl-dev

-# apt install python-dev
+# apt install pythonX-dev

-# apt install ruby-dev
+# apt install ruby-dev ruby-rack

 # apt install openjdk-X-jdk